Starcounter/Docs/guides/web-apps/html-view-guidelines/README.md

 As outlined in guideline 1, the layout of the HTML view should be included within the `<template is="declarative-shadow-dom">`.

 There is one exception to this.
-Both slot attributes and `declarative-shadow-dom` can be omitted if the view contains only non-visual elements, or all elements should be distributed bulked together in default slot.
+Both slot attributes and `declarative-shadow-dom` can be omitted if the view only contains non-visual elements or if all elements should be bulked together in the default slot.
 The latter is rarely the case but may be useful for example for prototyping.

 The [`<slot>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot) is used to distribute the content in the Shadow DOM: `<slot name="appname/elementname"></slot>`.